fron/322-2013/html5/README.md

 [- NOTES FROM SECOND ASSIGNMENT:

-In this assignment I learned the basics of HTML and CSS:
+In this assignment I learned the basics of HTML5:

-The codecademy tutorials are really great, I went through a good basic knowledge in a very short time.

-I learned basic HTML, and basic CSS
+The information contained in the web site: "Dive into HTML5" is quite extensive but very informative.
+I complemented my new knowledge with Andrew's manual.

+I modified my web site to include the tags: SECTION, NAV, ASIDE, HEADER, and FOOTER as required.
+I also created a web page with examples of using the mentioned tags.
+I included a temporal option in my web site: HTML5 examples, which will be present solely by this week.

 [My web page is at(https://fr322app.herokuapp.com)